openworm/tracker-commons/wcon_format_spec.md

 | celsius    | C             |
 | percent    | %             |

 Abbreviated and full versions must not be mixed.
 For instance, both `"ms"` and `"milliseconds"` are okay, but `"msecond"` and `"millis"` are not.
 Words may be pluralized or not.
-Capitalization is significant: `"mM"` and `"Mm"` are not the same!
+Capitalization is significant: `"mm"` and `"Mm"` are not the same (millimetre vs megametre)!

 If a numeric quantity is dimensionless, specify the units as an empty string `""`.